TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

           return user_class()

-   The fact that ``Type[C]`` is covariant implies that all subclasses of ``C`` should implement the same constructor signature and class method signatures as ``C``.
+   The fact that ``Type[C]`` is covariant implies that all subclasses of ``C`` should implement the same constructor signature and kundi method signatures as ``C``.
 The type checker should flag violations of this, but should also allow constructor calls in subclasses that match the constructor calls in the indicated base class.
 How the type checker is